Cardinality: Proper classes

-Some set theories allow for proper classes, which are, roughly, collections "too large" to form sets.
-For example, the Universe of all sets, the class of all cardinal numbers, or the class of all ordinal numbers.
-Such set theories include Von Neumann–Bernays–Gödel set theory, and Morse–Kelley set theory.
-In such set theories, some authors find this definition more elegant than assigning representatives, as it more accurately describes the concept by "definition by abstraction".
+Some set theories include classes, which are collections of sets, which allows theories to discuss any collection of sets without running into issues self-reference (e.g. the set of all sets that do not contain themselves.).
+A class is called a proper class when, at least intuitively, it is "too large" to form a set.
+For example, the universe of all sets, the class of all cardinal numbers, and the class of all ordinal numbers are proper classes.
+Such set theories include Von Neumann–Bernays–Gödel set theory (NBG), and Morse–Kelley set theory (MK).
+Cantor originally called the size of these "too large" sets "absolute infinite", separating it from the transfinite.
+The former he characterized by its "inconsistency", causing paradoxes, and associated the concept with God.

 Proper classes can, in a sense, be assigned cardinalities.
-Cantor originally called the cardinality of a proper class "Absolute infinite", denoted with tav ת (the last letter of the Hebrew alphabet), and associated the concept with God.
-The first to distinguish between sets and classes was John von Neumann, who formalized the notion of "too large to form sets".
-More accurately, he defined a class to be a proper class if and only if it was equinumerous with the whole Universe of sets (cf. Axiom of limitation of size).
+The first to formally distinguish between sets and classes was John von Neumann, who formalized the notion of "too large to form sets".
+More accurately, he defined a class to be "too big" (a proper class) if and only if it was equinumerous with the whole universe of sets (cf. Axiom of limitation of size; used as an axiom in MK set theory, and derivable as a theorem in NBG).
 Thus, all proper classes have the same "size".
 The axiom has several implications, mostly relating to the limitation of size principles of early set theory.
 It implies the axiom of specification, the axiom of replacement, the axiom of union, and the axiom of global choice.